wp-plugins/loginradius-for-wordpress/readme.txt

 * Users can register by logging in with social ID such as Gmail, Twitter, Facebook etc and they will not require usernames/passwords
 * Support legacy account mapping for your existing wordpress user accounts to social login
 * It automatically creates account for the users after logging in with their existing IDs
+* New layout for Social Commenting
+* Auto Approve User's Comments from Social ID provider
+* Automatically store commenting data in your WordPress database
+* Social Counter to increate your web presence
+* Enhanced Socail Sharing with lots of customization
+* Plug and play of various clean and fresh social icon sets available in LoginRadius account
 * Multisite support enabled for domain-based and directory based
 * Fully compatible with s2member and multisite (both together)
 * Fully compatible with Buddypress and bbPress
-* Auto Approve User's Comments from Social ID provider
 * Show social login interface (the widget) multiple times on a single page
 * Choose social icon themes and login interface (widget) design
 * Completely customize the login interface - add your own icon theme and login design!